ampproject/amphtml/extensions/amp-story-subscription/amp-story-subscription.md

 #### Interactivity and API usage

-Bento enabled components in standalone use are highly interactive through their API.
+Bento components are highly interactive through their API.
 In Bento standalone use, the element's API replaces AMP Actions and events and [`amp-bind`](https://amp.dev/documentation/components/amp-bind/?format=websites).

 The `amp-story-subscription` component API is accessible by including the following script tag in your document: